lanalabs/LanaR/README.md

 ## Discovered model function
 This function touches the discover model endpoint.
-It takes 4 mandatory input arguments as below;
+It takes 4 mandatory input arguments as below:
-* **logId** (string): ID of the event log available in Appian process mining instance
+* **logId** (string): ID of the event log available in Appian Process Mining instance
-* **lanaUrl** (string): URL of the Process mining instance t be used
+* **lanaUrl** (string): URL of the Process mining instance to be used
 * **lanaToken** (string): API key for the given instance.
-Key to be preceeded always with "API-Key"
+Key to be preceeded always with "API-Key "
-* **traceFilterSequence** (R list/string): R-list or a string which contains Process mining filters to subset the eventlog
+* **traceFilterSequence** (R list/string): R-list or a string which contains Process Mining filters to subset the eventlog

-Apart from the mandatory arguments; below optional arguments could also be passed.
+Apart from the mandatory arguments, below optional arguments could also be passed.
-* **hideActivityFilter** (R list): A R list to hide a single or multiple Activities in the discovered model
+* **hideActivityFilter** (R list): A R list to hide a single or multiple Activities for the specified log query
 * **edgeThreshold**: A value between 0.0 and 1.0 that guides the heuristic for edge removal from the discovered graph

 ```